anu-myadala/IntelliRoute-team/README.md

 For the scope of a one-semester project we deliberately stop short of:

-- **A real Raft implementation.** The rate limiter exposes a leader id and replication log, but only one replica runs in the demo.
-Adding a follower that tails the log is straightforward and is called out as the natural extension.
+- **Production-grade Raft.** The rate limiter implements a working bully-style election, replication log, and follower forwarding — sufficient to demonstrate the consistency / availability tradeoff.
+A formally verified Raft implementation is the natural extension.
-- **A persistent store.** All state is in-memory; restarting a service resets it.
-Swapping in Redis or Postgres is a single-file change.
+- **Persistent state.** All in-memory state (rate-limit buckets, breakers, registry, queue) resets on restart.
+Only user-feedback rows are persisted (SQLite at `artifacts/user_feedback.sqlite3`).
+Swapping in Redis or Postgres for the rest is a single-file change per subsystem.
-- **A learned intent classifier.** The classifier is a deterministic set of heuristics so that it can be unit tested without an external model.
+- **A learned intent classifier.** The classifier is deterministic heuristics so it can be unit tested without an external model.
-- **Real LLM providers.** The mock providers simulate latency, cost, and failure modes parameterised by env vars; pointing the registry at a real provider is just a `ProviderInfo.url` change.
+- **Production LLM adapters at scale.** We ship working Groq + Gemini adapters in [`provider_clients.py`](intelliroute/router/provider_clients.py), but for the demo we default to mock providers — they let us simulate latency, cost, and four distinct failure modes without burning real-provider quota.

-These scoping decisions keep the focus of the project where the course expects it: on distributed-systems design and engineering tradeoffs.
+These scoping decisions keep the focus on distributed-systems design and engineering tradeoffs, which is what the course is grading.